skycoin/teller/README.md

 ## Service apis

-The http apis service is provided by the proxy and serve on port 7071.
+The HTTP API service is provided by the proxy and serve on port 7071 by default.

+The API returns JSON for all 200 OK responses.

+If the API returns a non-200 response, the response body is the error message, in plain text (not JSON).

 ### Bind